 Benefits of Solar:

-- Reduce or eliminate your electric bill – Experience immediate savings
+- Reduce your electric bill – Experience immediate savings

 - Reduce your carbon footprint

 - Inexhaustible energy supply

 - Increase your home value – Can add 10-15% equity to your home or business building.
 This added value is estimated from your predicted electrical savings over the next 25 years.